lvcasribeiro/bibliometric-study/README.md

 ##

 ###### 5. Word cloud analysis:
-It will perform an analysis based on the main keywords, returning a word map with the most relevant keywords related to the document, the most relevant being displayed in larger sizes:
+It will perform an analysis based on the main keywords from title and abstract, returning a word map with the most relevant keywords related to the document, the most relevant being displayed in larger sizes:

 ```python
 wordmap_analysis.wordmap_analysis(scopus_dataframe);